go-gorm/gorm.io/pages/docs/update.md

 ### Check Field has changed?

-GORM provides `Changed` method could be used in **Before Update Hooks**, it will return the field changed or not
+GORM provides the `Changed` method which could be used in **Before Update Hooks**, it will return whether the field has changed or not.

-The `Changed` method only works with methods `Update`, `Updates`, and it only checks if the updating value from `Update` / `Updates` equals the model value, will return true if it is changed and not omitted
+The `Changed` method only works with methods `Update`, `Updates`, and it only checks if the updating value from `Update` / `Updates` equals the model value.
+It will return true if it is changed and not omitted

 ```go
 func (u *User) BeforeUpdate(tx *gorm.DB) (err error) {